transdigiware/blockchain/howto/ibp-v2-apis.md

 3. You need to provide the signCert, in base64 format, of your organization administrator that you registered and enrolled by using the Fabric CA client.

-  Navigate to the MSP directory that was created when you [generated certificates using your organization administrator](#ibp-v2-apis-config-enroll-admin).
+  Navigate to the MSP directory that was created when you [generated certificates by using your organization administrator](#ibp-v2-apis-config-enroll-admin).
   ```
   cd $HOME/fabric-ca-client/peer-admin/msp
   ```